fabioberger/chrome/README.md

 # Example Usage

-This simple example will print out the current tab's id to the chrome extension's popup console window:
+This simple example will open up a new tab when the extension icon is clicked:

 ```go
 package main